RoCorbera/BlueVGA/README.md

 **Another important information** is related to use of STM32 Core.
 In order to achieve a nice VGA resoltution, **BlueVGA turns off HardwareTimer** in this core.
 This is done bu adding a file named "build_opt.h", that does nothing and is not compiled, but tells STM32 Core to use its content as compilation options.
-Beside that effect there is an important side effect: Any Arduino function that relies on a Timer won't work.
+Beside that effect there is an important side effect: **Any Arduino function that relies on a HardwareTimer won't work**.
 Some known fuctions that need Timer are: HardwareTimer functions, Servo Motor control functions, tone() related functions, pwmWrite() and pinMode(..., PWM) functions
-In order to used any of those functions, unfortunately, user will have to write a new version of it or use some 3rd party library to replace them.
+In order to use any of those functions, unfortunately, user will have to write a new version of necessary functions or use some 3rd party library to replace them.